borntorun/angular-typeaheadjs/README.md

 For now:

+* Only Bloodhound suggestions engine integration with remote and prefetch urls is supported (no hardcoded data).
-* only one remote dataset is supported and no templates for datasets are supported.
+* Only one dataset is supported and no templates for datasets are supported.
 * The typeahead:autocomplete event is assumed as a sugestion selection, so it will trigger the onselected callback. (dont know if this is the best but for now I think this is good)
 * If callbacks are not passed the typeahead events are emitted on scope.
-* hint on typeahead is assumed always as true
+* hint option on typeahead is always true
+* highlight option  on typeahead is always true

 Authors